JustinLamMSFT/microsoft/microsoft-365/project/project-plan-1.md

-# Project Plan 1
+# Planner Plan 1

-Easily manage projects with help from the simple, visual tools in Project Plan 1.

-- Start quickly and take control of any project.
+Execute effectively on projects and plans with premium templates, rich reporting, project goals, dependencies, backlogs, and sprints in Planner Plan 1.

+- Jump start your plans and projects quickly and easily in a single familiar experience and leverage prebuilt premium templates.
+- Collaborate with your team and choose from a variety of views and approaches such as sprints and timeline views.
-- Use easy and efficient planning and status tracking.
+- Use easy and efficient planning and status tracking with capabilities such as project goals and task dependencies.
-- Collaborate with others from virtually anywhere.

-**Talk with a sales expert
+Starting April 2024, the new Planner app in Microsoft Teams<sup><a aria-label="Footnote 2" href="https://www.microsoft.com/en-us/microsoft-365/planner/project-plan-1?activetab=pivot:overviewtab#footnote2" class="ms-rte-link">2</a></sup> will be generally available and the Tasks by Planner and To Do app in Microsoft Teams will be renamed to Planner.
+Existing Project for the web customers will get access to the premium capabilities in the new Planner app in Teams as part of their Project for the web subscription, with no additional licenses required, while continuing to use the web experience.

+Later in 2024, the web experience of the new Planner app will be generally available.

+## Talk to an expert

-**To speak with a sales expert, call 1-855-270-0615.
-Available Mon to Fri from 6:00 AM to 6:00 PM Pacific Time.
+To speak to a sales expert, call (800) 642 7676.
+Available M-F 6 AM to 6 PM PT.

+This product is not available in your market.

 Originally starting from $10.00 now starting from $10.00